immunogenomics/amp_phase1_ra/README.md

-# AMP Phase 1 RA

-Accelerating Medicines Partnership Phase 1 Rheumatoid Arthritis
+# Accelerating Medicines Partnership Phase 1 Rheumatoid Arthritis (RA)

-This repo has the code we used to analyze data and make figures in the published manuscript.

 The preprint version can be viewed:

-> Zhang, F., Wei, K., Slowikowski, K., Fonseka, C.Y., Rao, D.A., Kelly, S., Goodman, S.M., Tabechian, D., Hughes, L.B., Salomon-Escoto, K. and Watts, G.F., 2018.
+> Zhang, F., Wei, K., Slowikowski, K., Fonseka, C.Y., Rao, D.A., et al, 2018.
 Defining Inflammatory Cell States in Rheumatoid Arthritis Joint Synovial Tissues by Integrating Single-cell Transcriptomics and Mass Cytometry. bioRxiv, p.351130.

 ## Overview

+This repo has the code used to analyze data and make figures in the published manuscript.
 The files in the repo are organized as follows:

     .
     ├── R